mkottala9-arch/eks-observable-platform/README.md

    A pod without resource requests or limits attempted to allocate 6 GiB.
 Separate runs produced a container `OOMKilled` result and a kubelet `Evicted` result.

 2. **Add guardrails and alerting**
-   Namespace policies and container limits were added.
-The same memory workload then failed inside its own cgroup boundary, while the node and application replicas remained stable.
-Prometheus detected the repeated restarts and moved the alert to `Firing`.
+  Namespace policies and container limits were added to contain the memory failure within the workload.
+When the memory-hog container repeatedly exceeded its limit and restarted, Prometheus detected the restart activity and moved the alert to `Firing`, confirming that both the resource guardrails and alerting path worked as expected.

 3. **Test application health beyond Kubernetes health**
    HTTP 500 responses were injected while both `podinfo` replicas remained `Running` and `Ready`.
 Kubernetes health checks did not identify the user-facing failure, but application metrics showed it immediately.